Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Introduction

-Here, we develop a minimal reaction-diffusion model that captures the essential kinetic features of a chemically fueled, cooperative supramolecular polymerization system.
-The model unifies monomer activation-deactivation cycles with autocatalytic polymer growth and fragmentation, sustained by constant fuel flux.
-Linear stability analysis reveals the onset of temporal oscillations via a Hopf bifurcation, while the inclusion of spatial diffusion generates traveling polymerization fronts and transient polygonal patterns.
-This framework provides mechanistic insight into how feedback between nonequilibrium reaction kinetics and spatial transport can spontaneously generate life-like spatiotemporal organization in synthetic supramolecular systems.
+Here, we develop a minimal reaction--diffusion model of fuel-driven supramolecular polymerization that captures the essential feedback mechanisms underlying oscillations and spatial pattern formation.
+The model integrates monomer activation--deactivation cycles with cooperative polymer growth and fragmentation, sustained by a constant fuel flux.
+Linear stability analysis reveals the onset of temporal oscillations via a Hopf bifurcation, while coupling to diffusion generates traveling polymerization fronts and complex spatiotemporal patterns.
+Furthermore, we uncover accelerated wavefront propagation exhibiting super-diffusive scaling, establishing a direct link between molecular-scale reaction kinetics and emergent transport behavior.
+This framework provides a minimal mechanistic basis for self-organized dynamics in dissipative supramolecular systems and offers design principles for programmable, fuel-driven materials.